-Since 1982, the Museum has organized and led the national Days of Remembrance ceremony in the US Capitol Rotunda with Holocaust survivors, liberators, members of Congress, White House officials, the diplomatic corps, and community leaders in attendance.
+Since 1982, the Museum has organized and led the national Days of Remembrance ceremony in the US Capitol with Holocaust survivors, liberators, members of Congress, White House officials, the diplomatic corps, and community leaders in attendance.

 Elie Wiesel Award and National Tribute Dinner

 The Elie Wiesel Award recognizes internationally prominent individuals whose actions have advanced the Museum’s vision of a world where people confront hatred, prevent genocide, and promote human dignity.
 The Museum presents the award at the annual National Tribute Dinner in the spring in Washington, DC.
-Learn more about this year's dinner.

 International Holocaust Remembrance Day